moonrepo/proto/docs/debugging.md

 proto has a few crates that are used directly by plugins: `proto_pdk`, `proto_pdk_api`, and `proto_pdk_test_utils`.

 We can easily add debugging/logging to these crates, and test them within our plugins, by using the `path` setting in `Cargo.toml`.
+This will force Cargo to use our local crates, instead of the crates from crates.io.

 For example in the Node.js plugin's [`Cargo.toml`](https://github.com/moonrepo/node-plugin/blob/master/Cargo.toml), we can uncomment (or insert) the `path`s to point to crates in our local proto checkout: